merterbak/HFtoGGUF/README.md

 - local_dir: Directory to store models (default: ./model).

 ### Cuda
-To enable GPU acceleration for inference in Google Colab:
+To enable GPU acceleration for model inference in Google Colab:

 1. Make sure your Colab runtime is set to **GPU**:
    Go to `Runtime > Change runtime type > Hardware accelerator > GPU`.